rrherr/banjo-grammar/README.md

 ## Notebook

 [Here's the Jupyter Notebook](http://nbviewer.jupyter.org/github/rrherr/banjo-grammar/blob/master/banjo-grammar.ipynb).
-You can see the Python code, listen to 20+ music clips, and read the Markdown explanations.
+You can see the Python code, listen to 20+ music clips, and read Markdown explanations step by step.

 (The notebook file is a 20mb download, because it has embedded, uncompressed audio.
 The notebook should be viewed with [nbviewer](http://nbviewer.jupyter.org/), because GitHub does not render audio in notebooks.)